Religious syncretism: Islam and West Asian religions

 Mainstream Tasawwuf does not present itself as a separate set of beliefs from the mainstream Sunni tradition; well-established traditions like Naqshbandi, Qadiri, Shadhili, and most others have always been part and parcel of normative Islamic life.
-No doubt some groups in the name of Sufism, just like in any religion, do espouse theologically unorthodox positions.

-During Sufi presence in Bengal, Muslim–Hindu syncretism was a general trend, and Nabibangsha by Syed Sultan is an example of it.
+During the Sufi presence in Bengal, Muslim–Tantric syncretism was a general trend, and Nobibongšo by Syed Sultan is an example of it.
 The book tells the lineage of the prophets of Islam.
-Apart from Adam, Noah, Abraham, Moses, and Jesus Christ, the poet also describes Indian deities such as Brahma, Vishnu, Rama and Krishna.
+Apart from Adam, Noah, Abraham, Moses, and Jesus Christ, the poet also describes Dharmic figures such as Brahma, Vishnu, Rama, and Krishna.

 The Barghawata kingdom of Morocco followed a syncretic religion inspired by Islam (perhaps influenced by Judaism) with elements of Sunni, Shi'ite and Kharijite Islam, mixed with astrological and heathen traditions.
-Supposedly, they had their own Qur'an in the Berber language comprising 80 suras under the leadership of the second ruler of the dynasty Salih ibn Tarif who had taken part in the Maysara uprising.
+Supposedly, they had their own Qur'an in the Berber language comprising 80 surahs under the leadership of the second ruler of the dynasty Salih ibn Tarif who had taken part in the Maysara uprising.
 He proclaimed himself a prophet.
 He also claimed to be the final Mahdi of Islamic tradition, and that Isa (Jesus) would be his companion and pray behind him.

-The Druzes integrated elements of Ismaili Islam with Gnosticism and Platonism.
+The Druze, during the development of their religion, integrated elements of Ismaili Islam with Gnosticism and Platonism.
+The Druze faith also incorporates some elements of Christianity.
+Due to the Christian influence on Druze faith, two Christian saints become the Druze's favorite venerated figures: Saint George and Saint Elijah.
+According to scholar Ray Jabre Mouawad the Druzes appreciated the two saints for their bravery: Saint George because he confronted the dragon and Saint Elijah because he competed with the pagan priests of Baal and won over them.
+In both cases, the explanations provided by Christians are that Druzes were attracted to warrior saints that resemble their own militarized society.

 Satpanth is considered a syncretism of Ismaili Islam and Hinduism.